specdrake/streamly/design/module-organization.md

 * `Streamly.Data.Stream.Async.RoundRobin`
 * ...

-Pure streams are a special case of effectful streams and go in specialized modules suffixed with `Pure`:
+Pure streams are a special case of effectful streams and have the same interface as lists, so we put them under `Streamly.Data.List`:

-* `Streamly.Data.Stream.Pure`
+* `Streamly.Data.List`
-* `Streamly.Data.Stream.Zip.Pure`
+* `Streamly.Data.List.Zip`
-* `Streamly.Data.Stream.Interleaved.Pure`
+* `Streamly.Data.List.Interleaved`
-* `Streamly.Data.Stream.RoundRobin.Pure`
+* `Streamly.Data.List.RoundRobin`
 * ...

 We could possibly use the same type named `Stream` for all stream